Who Goes There?: Literature

 In December 1936, John W. Campbell himself had published a short story titled "Brain Stealers of Mars" in Thrilling Wonder Stories, which also features shape-shifting, mind-reading aliens.
 The earlier story has a humorous tone, but strikes a philosophical note as members of another alien race describe living stoically alongside the shapeshifters.

 A. E. van Vogt was inspired by Who Goes There? to write "Vault of the Beast" (1940), which he submitted to Astounding Science Fiction.
 "I read half of it standing there at the news-stand before I bought the issue and finished it," van Vogt later recalled.
 "That brought me back into the fold with a vengeance.
 I still regard that as the best story Campbell ever wrote, and the best horror tale in science fiction."

+Héctor Germán Oesterheld and Alberto Breccia wrote the comic "Tres ojos" (Spanish: "Three Eyes"), heavily influenced by Who Goes There? and its first cinematic adaptation, for their Sherlock Time series, published in the Argentine comic book Hora Cero (issues 89–104) from May to August 1959.

 The Thing is one of the aliens featured in Barlowe's Guide to Extraterrestrials (1979; second edition 1987).
 Barlowe's main illustration depicts the Thing halfway through its transformation into a sled dog.

+The 1981 Doctor Who comic "Skywatch-7" was heavily inspired by Who Goes There?, featuring a Zygon attacking a UNIT base in Antarctica.
+It was written by Alan McKenzie under the pseudonym "Maxwell Stockbridge".

 The story is referenced, and embedded within The Rack of Baal (1985), a 'choose-your-own-adventure' gamebook written by Mark Smith and Jamie Thomson, about a time-travelling special agent called "The Falcon".
 A section of the plot plays out on a frozen world occupied by a single mining station crewed by only a few people.
 One inhabitant is called 'Sil McReady', who, in a cynical inversion of the original story, actually turns out to be infected with the alien organism.